Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: Introduction

 Beyond free fermions, recently there has been significant theoretical progress in classifying SPT phases in interacting fermionic systems~\cite{GuPRB2014, WangPRB2017, ChengPRB2018, ChengPRX2018, WangPRX2018, KapustinThorngren}, following previous classifications of bosonic SPT phases using group cohomology~\cite{chen2013}.
-A number of different approaches have been proposed, such as fermionic generalizations of the group-cohomology constructions~\cite{GuPRB2014, WangPRX2018, Lan2018}, and classifications based on topological quantum field theories~\cite{kapustin2014, Kapustin2015b, Freed2016, LanPRX2019}.
-These results have pointed to an interesting possibility, namely intrinsically interacting fermionic SPT phases, which can only exist with strong interactions and do not have any bosonic representations.
-Examples of such phases have been found in one, two and three dimensions~\cite{WangPRB2017, TantivasadakarnPRB2018,ChengPRX2018}.
+A number of different approaches have been put forward, such as fermionic generalizations of the group-cohomology constructions~\cite{GuPRB2014, WangPRX2018, Lan2018}, and classifications based on topological quantum field theories~\cite{kapustin2014, Kapustin2015b, Freed2016, LanPRX2019}.
+These results have pointed to an interesting possibility, namely interacting Fermionic Symmery-Protected Topological (FSPT) phases, which can only exist with strong interactions.
+One mechanism for such phases is when fermions first form bosonic molecules/spins under strong interactions, and then these bosons form a SPT state.
+To give an example, imagine in 2D fermions first form charge-$2e$ bosons, and then the bosons are put into a so-called bosonic integer quantum Hall state~\cite{lu2012}, which has an electric Hall conductance quantized to $\frac{8e^2}{h}$, but a vanishing thermall Hall conductance, violating the Wiedemann-Franz law~\cite{NeupertPRB2014}.
+Thus this phase can only be found in the presence of strong interactions.
+However, more interestingly there exist \emph{intrinsically} fermionic phases which can not be realized by weakly interacting systems and have no bosonic counterpart.
+Examples of such intrinsically FSPT phases have been discovered in one, two and three dimensions~\cite{WangPRB2017, TantivasadakarnPRB2018,ChengPRX2018}.
 In one dimension, an intrinsically interacting FSPT phase exists when the symmetry group is $\mathbb{Z}_4^f\times\Z_4$~\cite{WangPRB2017, TantivasadakarnPRB2018}, where the edge modes transform as a projective representation of the symmetry group.
-Here $\Z_{2m}^f$ refers to the conservation of fermion number mod $2m$.
-In two dimensions, the simplest symmetry group that allows an interacting FSPT phase is $\Z_2^f\times\Z_4\times\Z_2^{\T}$, and the bulk state can be constructed from the group super-cohomology model.
+Here $\Z_{4}^f$ refers to the conservation of fermion number mod $4$.
+In two dimensions, the simplest symmetry group that allows an interacting FSPT phase is $\Z_2^f\times\Z_4\times\Z_2^{\T}$.
+Here $\Z_2^\T$ denotes the time-reversal symmetry that squares to the identity, i.e. fermions are Kramers singlets.
 Similar states protected by crystalline symmetries have been found~\cite{ChengRotationSPT, RasmussenArxiv2018b}.